pumomatteo/pscontrols/README.md

 # pscontrols
-A suite of Javascript controls
+A suite of Javascript UI Controls

 ## License Information